 Franconia Notch State Park In New Hampshire Completely Transforms Every Winter, Its Frozen Beauty Is Unforgettable

-Does the winter weather in the Northeast tend to have you barricading yourself indoors next to the radiator or fireplace?
-Stop!
-This place turns into a winter wonderland each year, where forests and towns look absolutely stunning blanketed in snow and ice.
+Does winter in New Hampshire tend to have you barricading yourself indoors next to the radiator or fireplace?
+Stop doing that and consider a Franconia Notch winter, a state park that turns into an absolutely stunning winter wonderland each year, all blanketed in snow and ice.

-If you want to avoid huddling indoors for the next few months, you will definitely want to trek into this New Hampshire state park that looks positively divine in winter.
+If you want to avoid huddling indoors all winter long, you will definitely want to trek into this New Hampshire state park that looks positively divine in winter.
 Let’s take a look!